ghashy/identidock-rs/README.md

 # identidock-rs

-Educational project from using-docker book by Adrian Mouat
+Educational project from using-docker book by Adrian Mouat, written in rust, instead of python.